About your course

 Application and selection

-Candidates would need to have been identified by their employers.
-They also need to have a clear commitment from their employer through the Kids Health Matters application that the candidates will be given study time and clinical hours to develop their skills.
+Candidates would need to have been identified for role development by their employers.
+They also need to have a clear commitment from their employer that they will be given study time and clinical hours to develop their skills.
 Any self-funded candidates would need to be a registered professional, and to demonstrate that they would have opportunity to meet the clinical hours on the programme within a suitable environment with a mentor.

 No, but will be expected to provide evidence of clinical support